 Training is scheduled throughout the year with the regular monthly meeting being primarily a training session of some nature.
 Our Training Coordinator usually gives us about 2 months notice of any special course training.
-The training announcements will be passed on to you by your monthly fan-out contact person and are also now available on our website pcsar.webhop.org.
+The training announcements are e-mailed to you are also available on our website pcsar.webhop.org.
 Once at the website find your way to, and click on, "wiki" then, "Calendar".
 Usually a contact number will accompany that info so you can register for the course.
 But the best source of information will come through meeting attendance.